tanayyyyy7/actfour-fitness/Readme.md

 The built files will be in the `dist/` directory.

-This project is build for the Upgrad FSD Hackathon
+This project is build for the `upGrad Frontend Development Hackathon`